LINWEN607/congregate/runbooks/setting-up-airgap-migrations.md

 ### Certification issues

-If you are using a self-signed certificate, you will either need to add the certificate to the VM or Docker image running congregate or add the following setting to the `[APP]` section of `congregate.conf`:
+If you are using a self-signed certificate, you will either need to add the certificate to the VM or Docker image running congregate or add the following setting to the `[APP]` section of _/opt/congregate/data/congregate.conf_:

 ```bash
 ssl_verify = False